Sandra Weintraub, PhD

 We offer training opportunities to clinical psychology doctoral students, interns and postdoctoral fellows interested in adult neuropsychology.
 Through our affiliated clinical care sites, trainees gain skills in the neuropsychological assessment of referred adult inpatients and outpatients with a broad range of neuropathological conditions, including:

 - Seizure disorders

 - Metabolic disorders

-Research conducted by the faculty within the Neuropsychology Service includes use of neuropsychological and clinical neuroscience methods, including functional and structural neuroimaging, to evaluate disturbances in neurocognitive functioning among individuals with or at risk for major psychiatric or neurologic disorders, and to assess cognitive outcomes of standard and novel medical and pharmacological interventions.
+Research conducted by the faculty within our specialty includes use of neuropsychological and clinical neuroscience methods, including functional and structural neuroimaging, to evaluate disturbances in neurocognitive functioning among individuals with or at risk for major psychiatric or neurologic disorders and to assess cognitive outcomes of standard and novel medical and pharmacological interventions.

-Our faculty members provide care through Feinberg-affiliate care sites at Northwestern Medical Faculty Foundation (NMFF) and Northwestern Memorial Hospital.
+Our faculty members provide care through affiliate care sites.
 They provide clinical support to all medical disciplines in the diagnosis and treatment of medically complex patients with cognitive impairment.
 Learn more about available services via the Patient Care section.